Tips for Improving Posture and Ergonomics in the Office

 7. Stand Up and Move Frequently

 Tired muscles are more likely to slump and slouch.
-Stand up and move for two minutes at least once every half hour as you keep your body aligned.
+Stand up and move for a couple of minutes at least once every half hour to help maintain posture.

 Need insurance for You, Your Family or Your Business?